Lostmask/Image-compare/README.md

 # Image-compare
-Compare images with OpenCV
+Compare images with OpenCV.
-Depends on OpenCV and GoogleTest
+Depends on OpenCV and GoogleTest.
 To build project:
 ```
 mkdir bld